danwing/authenticating-network/draft-wing-opsawg-authenticating-network.md

 However, it significantly reduces the attacker's capabilities if the attacker is emulating a network (that is, operating a look-alike network).

+A misbehaving node can mirror the legitimate DNS information of the expected network.
+That node won't be detected using the mechanism defined in this document.
+However, the misbehaving node won't access the content of the DNS traffic as it is ecnrypted.
+Still, the misbehaving node can perform other attacks once it is involved on-path (e.g. block DNS traffic to force a fall-back to Do53).
+The proposed mechanism does not provide additional benifits compared to simply configuring a trusted encrypted resolver.

 More and more content delivery networks, sensitive domains and endpoints are migrating to TLS 1.3 and ECH.
 If the attacker's network conveys the same encrypted revolver's identity as the legitimate